LoanDB/loanpy/docs/tutorial.rst

 #. iggi - iggi: MATCH
 #. iigg - iggi: no match

-Now we can register that iggi is our only match, the meanings associated with it are "cat" and "dog".
+Now we can register that iggi is our only match.
+The meanings associated with it are "cat" and "dog".
 If we assess these two meanings as sufficiently similar, then we can propose a new etymology: <ikki> "cat" goes back to a proto-form <iggi>, which was borrowed from <egge> "dog".